 Those at especially high risk for glaucoma are those with family histories of glaucoma, are over 40 years old, have high intraocular pressures, have previous eye injuries, or are African American or Hispanic.

-Whether you visit us at our Waukesha location in the Moreland Medical Center or at one of our 3 convenient satellite offices located in Wauwatosa, Oconomowoc or Mukwonago, you will find that our skilled doctors and friendly staff will provide you with the highest quality eye care.
+Whether you visit us at our Waukesha location, or at one of our 2 convenient satellite offices located in Wauwatosa or Oconomowoc, you will find that our skilled doctors and friendly staff will provide you with the highest quality eye care.